jsingh-lab/demo/README.md

-# Demo project for UI
+# Demo project for Semaphore UI

 It includes following examples:
 * Ansible